robinrendle/robinrendle.com/_essays/futures-of-typography.markdown

   </figure>
 </div>

-For now, a core problem with a website is that it’s entirely dependent on the network in order for reading to begin.
-Regardless of whether we’ve just viewed the webpage or not, our browsers will constantly try to fetch new data and if there isn’t a reliable signal then the text will simply not appear.
+Here’s one example: a core problem with a website is that it’s entirely dependent on the network in order for reading to begin.
+Regardless of whether we’ve just viewed a webpage or not, our browsers will constantly try to fetch new data and if there isn’t a reliable signal then the text will simply not appear.

 Thankfully, a new API called ServiceWorker is here to help tackle this problem.
 It gives designers the ability to cache parts of a webpage, like images, fonts, and the text, so that when a reader comes back they can pickup where they stopped reading even if they’re offline.
 They’ll still need a network the first time but the reading experience is ever so slightly more resilient for the future[^15].
 In fact, this very website uses ServiceWorker and if you go into Airplane mode or switch off the network and then refresh this page you should still be able to see the text as if you were online, so long as your browser supports it.[^16]

-Building a resilient, future-proof typographic system for the web encourages us to prioritize weaknesses that can be found in the network.
-But our future typography will also require us to rethink how we view the act of reading itself – reading is a complicated business and people scan the text in a variety of different circumstances, no longer do we expect to be sitting perfectly still in a dark and gloomy monastery.
+Building a resilient, future-proof typographic system for the web encourages us to prioritize weaknesses that can be found in the network. [^17] But our future typography will also require us to rethink how we view the act of reading itself – reading is a complicated business and people scan the text in a variety of different circumstances, no longer do we expect to be sitting perfectly still in a dark and gloomy monastery.
 So how do we know if a particular technology, like a ServiceWorker, is really improving the user experience if we don’t know much about the act of reading itself?

-Indra Kupferschmid[^17] once split readers up into two separate types: motivated and unmotivated.
+Indra Kupferschmid[^18] once split readers up into two separate types: motivated and unmotivated.
 It’s useful to think about readers like this because whenever we’re setting type we need to be asking ourselves whether it’s worth implementing a feature in the first place.
 If our readers are motivated to finish the text then we probably don’t need fancy animations or big display text.
 Alternatively, if a reader is unmotivated then the text should stand up as tall as possible and scream with all its might.

 <div class='reader-cards'>
   <div class=''>